CAAI/rh-library/production-configs/README.md

 ## Prepare yaml config
 - `sudo mkdir -p /etc/docker/compose/rh-node`
-- Copy `docker-compose.TEMPLATE.yaml` to that folder and rename it, e.g. `/etc/docker/compose/rh-node/docker-compose.yaml`
+- Copy `docker-compose.TEMPLATE.yaml` to that folder and rename it to `/etc/docker/compose/rh-node/docker-compose.yaml`
 - Edit the yaml file so only the services that should be available on the system remains
+- If the node is part of a cluster of nodes, add the other nodes in the field `RH_OTHER_ADDRESSES`
 - Edit the fields `RH_NAME` `RH_MEMORY` `RH_GPU_MEM` and `RH_NUM_THREADS` under `manager` service so it fits your system.

   Hints: